onflow/flow-go/pkg/language/docs/language.md

     let sentFunds: FungibleToken.Vault

     prepare(signer: Account) {

-        // Get the stored provider for the signing account.
+        // Call the stored provider's withdraw function
-        //
+        // and move a 5 token instance of it to the field `sentFunds`

         // As the access is performed in the preparer,
         // the unpublished reference `FungibleToken.Provider`
         // can be accessed (if it exists)
-        //
-        let provider <- signer.storage[FungibleToken.Provider]

-        // Withdraw five coins (as a vault) from the provider
-        // and move it into the field `sentFunds`
-        //
-        self.sentFunds <- provider.withdraw(amount: 5)
+        self.sentFunds <- signer.storage[FungibleToken.Provider].withdraw(amount: 5)

-        // does the provider need to be re-deposited into the signers account?
     }

     execute {